 You might require recalibrating the FCW system camera aiming after a windscreen replacement on your Honda.
 Static or dynamic camera aiming can get the system back online.

-Before performing static aiming, ensure that the parking brake is applied, the headlights and DRLs are turned OFF, and that the vehicle is not facing a direct light source.
+Before performing static aiming, ensure that the parking brake is applied, the headlights and DRLs are turned OFF, and the vehicle does not face a direct light source.

-How Do I Turn Off My FCW Honda Accord?
+How Do I Turn Off My FCW System in A Honda Accord?

 To turn the FCW on a Honda Accord or access the FCW intensity setting, you must follow the following instructions.